-Total Assets - Overall Decrease of \$7.1 million
+Total Assets - Overall Increase of \$90.1 million

-The \$26.9 million decrease in current assets is composed of a \$23.8 million decrease in The Citadel current assets and a \$3.1 million decrease in Trust current assets.
+The \$55.4 million increase in current assets is composed of a \$48.1 million increase in The Citadel current assets and a \$7.3 million increase in Trust current assets.

-The \$23.8 million decrease in The Citadel current assets is primarily attributable to decreases in current unrestricted cash of \$8.5 million and current restricted cash of \$15.0 million.
+The \$48.1 million increase in The Citadel current assets is primarily attributable to increases in current unrestricted cash of \$3.3 million and current restricted cash of \$45.7 million.
+The increase in unrestricted and restricted cash is driven primarily by a new bond issuance in January of 2021 for the construction of Capers Hall.

-The \$3.1 million decrease in Trust current assets is primarily attributable to negative market returns from The Richmond Fund and Morgan Stanley.
-These negative returns led to decreases of \$2.9 million in investments which was slightly offset by a \$0.3 million increase in marketable securities.
-A \$0.7 million decrease in due from other funds also contributed to the overall decrease in Trust current assets.
+The \$7.3 million increase in Trust current assets is primarily attributable to positive market returns from The Richmond Fund and Morgan Stanley.
+These positive returns led to increases of \$0.3 million in marketable securities and \$6.4 million in investments.
+This was slightly offset by a decrease in accounts receivable of \$1.8 million as the receivable from Spider at the end of fiscal year 2020 was paid in fiscal year 2021.

-The \$25.5 million increase in capital assets not being depreciated is composed of a \$25.3 million increase in The Citadel capital assets and a \$0.2 million increase in Trust capital assets.
+The \$0.58 million increase in capital assets not being depreciated is composed of a \$0.64 million increase in The Citadel capital assets and a \$0.06 million decrease in Trust capital assets.